If you’re here, you’re probably asking yourself something like this: Does my small child truly need a subscription for toys?

 - It’s expensive.
 If you can afford it, the benefits are great.
 But you’re already spend bunches on diapers, baby food, and more.
 This adds a cool $40 per month to that potentially tight household budget.

-Gotta be honest: it’s a good one.
-The positives definitely outweigh the negatives, and you can’t help but feel good when you see your little one playing or developing right in front of your eyes.
+Gotta be honest: It’s mostly a good one.
+For us, the positives definitely outweigh the negatives, and you can’t help but feel good when you see your little one playing or developing right in front of your eyes.
 They grow up so fast.

 Beyond the sentimental value, these play kits actually serve a very important function.
 They give you age-appropriate, simple, learning-based toys that are not easy to find.
 And they do so without requiring lots of research or worry that you’re choosing the right thing.